hezy18/EEG-SVRec/README.md

 The full file of video_ComParE is at {link}

-## Codes
+## Code

-The code of video and EEG features extraction
+The codes of video and EEG features extraction

 ## Instructions